 Under new laws, a growing number of states require women to view or hear the fetus through an ultrasound before undergoing an abortion.

-Although abortion remains technically legal under federal law, states have been placing restrictions on access to the procedure, often for political or ideological reasons.
+Although abortion remains technically legal under federal and state law, states have been placing restrictions on access to the procedure.
 And since state abortion laws change rather frequently, sometimes professional legal advice is needed.
 Consider getting the help of a family law attorney for some clarity on an abortion-related legal matter today.